asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 }
 ```

 The public `deno_plugin_init` function is what will be called by Deno when trying to initiate a plugin, and that's where operations are registered, by calling the `register_op` function with a name and a reference for the operation function (`hello_world` for the case).
+The hello world function just returns an empty Op, to match the operations function interface.

 With this we have the bare minimum for a plugin to work.
 We just need to compile it, and load it from Deno.